Foreign Language Collections

 The Modern Iranian Political History Collection consists of 20th century materials on the political environment in Iran during the rule of Mohammad Reza Shah Pahlavi and immediately following the 1979 Iranian Revolution.

 Contains approximately 12,000 pieces dating from 1620 to 1966, covering many key episodes in the history of France.
 The largest part of the collection is made up of 7000 pamphlets from the Revolutionary and Napoleonic eras, 1788-1815.
 These include government publications from the first ten years of the French Revolution, 1790-1799; over 1700 decrees and laws published from 1789 to 1795; and sixty-four Revolutionary journals in a series by Jacques-Rene Hebert of Pre Duchesne fame.
+Learn more about our project to digitize this collection.

 The African-American and African Pamphlet Collection consists of 20th century materials on African, African-American, and Caribbean culture and literature.
 The collection spans the years 1905-1979, although the majority of the pamphlets date from the 1960s and 1970s.
 The pamphlets are in English, French, and a variety of African languages, such as Swahili, Tsonga, Tswana and Xhosa.